friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-O <memory|performance>`: Specify optimization policy for nftables sets.
 By default optimizes for low memory consumption if system RAM is less than 2GiB, otherwise optimizes for performance.
 This option doesn't work with iptables.

+`-o <true|false>` : No backup.
+If set to 'true', geoip-shell will not create a backup of ip lists and firewall rules after applying changes, and will automatically re-fetch ip lists after each reboot.
+Default is 'true' for OpenWrt, 'false' for all other systems.

+`-n <true|false>`: No-persistence.
+When set to `true`, geoip-shell will remove the persistence cron job and will avoid recreating it when processing cron jobs in the future.
+On OpenWrt, this will disable the init script and remove the firewall include.
+Default is `false`.

+`-N <true|false>`: No-block.
+When set to `true`, geoip-shell will remove the "geoblocking enable" rules.
+All other geoip-shell firewall rules will remain in place but traffic will not passing through them.
+The effect is the same as for the command `geoip-shell off`, except the `-N` option may be useful in combination with other options which you may want to check the resulting rules of without starting to pass the traffic through those rules.

+`-P <true|false>`: Force cron-based persistence on Busybox-based systems.
+Generally in some cases Busybox crontab supports the `@reboot` string which is used by geoip-shell to implement persistence.
+In other cases Busybox crontab doesn't support that string. geoip-shell has no way to tell whether the specific Busybox on your device does or does not support it.
+For this reason by default geoip-shell refuses to create the persistence cron job when Busybox crontab is detected.
+This option allows you to override that behavior, so the persistence cron job will be created anyway.
+You will want to check that it works by restarting your machine, waiting for a minute and running `geoip-shell status`.

+### Other options
+`-v`: Verbose status output
 `-z`: Non-interactive setup.
+Will not ask any questions.
+Will fail if required options are not specified or invalid.
+`-d`: Debug
+`-V`: Version
+`-h`: Prints 'usage' info

+**geoip-shell-install.sh**
+- Creates directories for config and data.
+- Sets permissions for the data and config directories to be only readable and writable by root.
+- Compiles a list of files which need to be installed.
+- Copies the main scripts to `/usr/bin`, library scripts to `/usr/lib/geoip-shell` config to `/etc/geoip-shell`, and creates a directory for data in `/var/lib/geoip-shell` (or in `/tmp/geoip-shell-data` on OpenWrt).
+- If a previous installation exists, only copies files which have changed.
+- Calls the -manage script to set up geoblocking (which, in turn, calls additional scripts).
+- The -install script does not install itself into the system.

+Options:
+- `-z`: Force non-interactive setup
+- `-d`: Print debug messages

+**geoip-shell-uninstall.sh**
+- Removes geoip firewall rules, geoip-shell cron jobs, scripts' data and config, deletes the scripts from /usr/bin and /usr/lib/geoip-shell, and on OpenWrt removes the init script
+- If prior installation is found, calls the -uninstall script from the prior installation

+Advanced options:
+- `-r`: prepares the system for re-installation of geoip-shell: does the same as normal uninstall but keeps the data from previous installation

-**geoip-shell-run.sh**: Serves as a proxy to call the -fetch, -apply and -backup scripts with arguments required for each action.
-Executes the requested actions, depending on the config and the command line options, and writes to system log when starting and on action completion (or if any errors encountered).
-If persistence or autoupdates are enabled, the cron jobs (or on OpenWrt, the firewall include script) call this script with the necessary options.
+**geoip-shell-run.sh**: Coordinates and calls the -fetch, -apply and -backup scripts to perform requested action.
+Requested actions are executed depending on the config and the command line options.
+Writes to system log when starting and on action completion (or if any errors encountered).
+If persistence or autoupdates are enabled, this script is called by the cron jobs (or on OpenWrt, by the firewall include script).
 If a non-fatal error is encountered during an automatic update function, the script enters sort of a temporary daemon mode where it will re-try the action (up to a certain number of retries) with increasing time intervals.
-It also implements some logic to account for unexpected issues encountered during the 'restore' action which runs after system reboot to impelement persistnece, such as a missing backup, and in this situation will automatically change its action from 'restore' to 'update' and try to re-fetch and re-apply the ip lists.
+It also implements some logic to account for unexpected issues encountered during the 'restore' action (which runs after system reboot) to impelement persistnece, such as missing backup, and in this situation will automatically change its action from 'restore' to 'update' and try to re-fetch and re-apply the ip lists.

+Actions: `add`, `remove`, `update`, `restore`.

+The `-D <inbound|outbound>` option serves as a modifier to set direction like in the `-manage` script, except here specifying direction is mandatory for the the `add|remove` actions.

-`geoip-shell-run.sh add -l <"list_id [list_id] ... [list_id]">` : Fetches ip lists, loads them into ip sets and applies firewall rules for specified list id's.
+`geoip-shell-run.sh add -D <inbound|outbound> -l <"list_id [list_id] ... [list_id]">` : Fetches ip lists, loads them into ip sets and applies firewall rules for specified list id's.
-A list id has the format of `<country_code>_<family>`.
+List id has the format of `<country_code>_<family>`.
 For example, **US_ipv4** and **GB_ipv6** are valid list id's.

-`geoip-shell-run.sh remove -l <"list_ids">` : Removes iplists and firewall rules for specified list id's.
+`geoip-shell-run.sh remove -D <inbound|outbound> -l <"list_ids">` : Removes iplists and firewall rules for specified list id's.

 `geoip-shell-run.sh update` : Updates the ip sets for list id's that had been previously configured.
 Intended for triggering from periodic cron jobs.

 `geoip-shell-run.sh restore` : Restore previously downloaded lists from backup (skip fetching).
 Used by the reboot cron job (or by the firewall include on OpenWrt) to implement persistence.

+`geoip-shell-run.sh <restore|update> -a` : Adding the `-a` option when calling the `-run` script with the `restore` and `update` commands enables the temporary daemon-like behavior where the script will try to re-fetch and re-apply ip lists if initial attempt fails.

 **geoip-shell-fetch.sh**
 - Fetches ip lists for given list id's from RIPE or from ipdeny.